Silviumuraru90/RybkaCore/README.md

 &emsp;&emsp;✅ Python 3.9 <br>
 &emsp;&emsp;✅ Python 3.10 <br><br><br>

 Hence, at the moment, you will need 🐍 `python` in your OS to run the software.
-Via `pip`, some modules would then come on top of your python installation: <br><br>
+Via `pip`, some modules would then come on top of your on-prem python installation: <br><br>
 &emsp;&emsp;✅ python-binance <br>
 &emsp;&emsp;✅ websocket-client <br>
 &emsp;&emsp;✅ colored <br>